DEFRA/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 * Microsoft Azure service bus topic named **fews-fluvial-non-display-group-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-coastal-display-group-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-coastal-non-display-group-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-ignored-workflows-topic** and associated topic subscription

+The purpose of each topic is analagous to that of each corresponding queue.

 ## Redundant Legacy Prerequisites